SaiBhaskar20/lists_manage/README.md

-this is basic list program used for list methods
+this is basic list program for list methods